🧹 How to Analyze and Clean Disk Space on macOS Using `ncdu` and `df`

 Section titled “1.
 DerivedData (Xcode)”Used for build cache — safe to delete:

 Section titled “5.
-Find and Remove All node_modules”If you have multiple JavaScript projects (e.g., under hasdev/*
+Find and Remove All node_modules”If you have multiple JavaScript projects (e.g., under hasdev/*), you can remove all node_modules like this:

 Section titled “🧠 Pro Tip: Combined Overview”Want a quick view of both disk usage and available space?